arcus-azure/arcus.scripting/docs/preview/features/ps/keyvault.md

 ## Get all access policies of a key vault

-Lists the current available access policies of the Azure key vault resource into a new variable availble at runtime during a Azure DevOps build.
+Lists the current available access policies of the Azure key vault resource into a new variable available at runtime during automated processes such as an Azure DevOps build.

 | Parameter            | Mandatory                                     | Description                                                                  |
 | -------------------- | --------------------------------------------- | ---------------------------------------------------------------------------- |